nayan-ai4m/AI4M-code-generator/README.md

 ## License

 This project is provided as-is for educational and development purposes.
-Please check the terms of service for Claude API, Groq API, and Stackblitz for commercial usage.
+Please check the terms of service for Groq API and Stackblitz for commercial usage.

 ## Support

 For issues related to:
-- **Claude API**: Check Anthropic's documentation
-- **Google Gemini API**: Check Google AI documentation
+- **Groq API**: Check Groq's documentation
 - **Stackblitz**: Check Stackblitz's documentation
 - **This Application**: Review the code comments and component documentation